 Field Validation Character String - C Counts the number of rows where values in column are using full buffer.
 Reports an error when 99% of data meets this condition.
 This may not be an error and could be due to data truncation.
 Unicode String - W Counts the number of rows where values in column are using full buffer.
 Reports error when 99% of data meets this condition.
 This might not be an error and can be due to data truncation.
-Count the number of rows where values contains invalid Unicode spaces as padding character, that is mix of endianess 0x2000 and 0x0020.
-The problem is 0x2000 is also valid Unicode, so if the 75% or more rows are ending with 0x2000 character on a big endian system or 0x0020 on little endian system, then report it as an error.
-Count the number of rows where values contains ASCII spaces instead of Unicode spaces as padding character, that is 0x2020 is used instead of 0x0020.
-Again the problem is 0x2020 is also a valid Unicode, so if the 75% or more rows are ending with 0x2020 character then report it as an error.
+Count the number of rows where values contains invalid Unicode spaces a character, that is mix of endianess 0x2000 and 0x0020.
+The problem is 0x valid Unicode, so if the 75% or more rows are ending with 0x2000 character endian system or 0x0020 on little endian system, then report it as an error Count the number of rows where values contains ASCII spaces instead of Unicode spaces as padding character, that is $0x2020$ is used instead of $0x0020$ .
+Again the problem is $0x2020$ is also a valid Unicode, so if the 75% or more rows are ending with $0x2020$ character then report it as an error.